- What is Google Sheets edit history?

 Although the methods shown throughout this article are straightforward and intuitive, having an automation tool to perform all these actions for you will boost your team’s productivity considerably.

-How to monitor and review Google Sheets edits?
+How to monitor, review, and approve Google Sheets edits?

 Using Layer, you can: